PabloLec/RecoverPy/README.md

 python3 -m recoverpy
 ```

-:red_circle: **You must be root or use sudo**.

 ---

-:one: **Select the system partition** in which your file was.
+- **Select the system partition** in which your file was.
 If you are out of luck, you can alternatively search in your home partition, maybe your IDE, text editor, etc. made a backup at some point.

-:two: **Type a text string to search**.
+- **Type a text string to search**.
 See tips below for better results.

-:three: **Start search**, Results will appear in the left-hand box.
+- **Start search**, Results will appear in the left-hand box.

-:four: **Select a result**.
+- **Select a result**.

-:five: Once you have found your precious, **select `Open`**.
+- Once you have found your precious, **select `Open`**.

-:six: You can now either save this block individually or explore neighboring blocks for the remaining parts of the file.
+- You can now either save this block individually or explore neighboring blocks for the remaining parts of the file.
 You could then save it all in one file.

 ## Tips